xohm/OpenNI2-FreenectDriver/README.md

 Install
 -------
+1. Download and unpack [OpenNI](http://www.openni.org/openni-sdk/) 2.2 or higher.
-Copy build/libFreenectDriver.so to OpenNI2/Drivers/ in your OpenNI2 redist directory.
+2. Copy build/libFreenectDriver.so (Linux) or build/libFreenectDriver.dylib (OSX) to OpenNI2/Drivers/ in your OpenNI2 redist directory.

 __________________________________________________